steelpuxnastik/PDAFT-controller-with-button-partition-lights/README.md

  `Arduino ProMicro` (1 pcs)

- `12 pin header` (2 pcs, to have possibility to just plug in Arduino ProMicro and change it if needed without soldering, pin headers will be soldered)
+ `12 pin header` (2 pcs, to have possibility to just plug in Arduino ProMicro and change it if needed without soldering, `12 pin header` will be soldered)

+ `ULN2003` (2 pcs, to use LEDs with it)

+ `DIP 16 pin socket` (2 pcs, to make possibility to change `ULN2003` without soldering if needed, `DIP 16 pin socket` will be soldered)

 ## About button connection